-The Pinemeadow PGX SS400 could be the right putter for you if you’re a tall golfer on a budget.
-Although they aren’t as well-known as some of the OEM names, you wouldn’t know it by glancing at the PGX.
+The Pinemeadow PGX SS400 could be the right putter if you’re a tall golfer on a budget.
+Although they aren’t as well-known as some OEM names, you wouldn’t know it by glancing at the PGX.

-Astute readers may have already deduced, the head weighs 400 grams, which is necessary to counterbalance the shaft’s dead weight.
+Astute readers may have already deduced that the head weighs 400 grams, which is necessary to counterbalance the shaft’s dead weight.

 - 48-inch shaft

 - It’s available in both men’s and women’s flex

 - Both left and right hand versions are available

 - The shaft comes with a variety of customization possibilities